Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 SurveySparrow’s AI-Powered Text Analytics CogniVue

 With all the unstructured data piling up, you will need proper text analytics software to make sense of them.
 CogniVue is one such software you can rely on.
 It’s part of SurveySparrow’s offerings.
+To ensure these solutions perform optimally, the right infrastructure is essential.
+Application server software provides the backbone necessary to handle such AI-driven analytics, enabling seamless data processing and scalability.
 The feature uses AI (NLP, ML & so on) to analyze the vast amount of unstructured data and make sense of it.
 Some key insights you can get are as follows.

 • Most discussed topics